shellscape/postcss-css-variables/README.md

 }
 ```

 [`postcss-custom-properties`](https://github.com/postcss/postcss-custom-properties) avoids this problem entirely by restricting itself to just the `:root` selector.
-This is because the developers there would prefer to not support a feature instead of something almost-spec-compliant like what `postcss-css-variables` does.
+This is because the developers there would prefer to not support a feature instead of something almost-spec-compliant like what `postcss-var-replace` does.

 # Options